jbmunozhuercano/jackbush.org/app/content/body.md

 now been found and documented for the catalogue raisonné!

-A major Jack Bush retrospective exhibition is now scheduled to open at the National Gallery of Canada in Ottawa from 31 October 2014 to 15 January 2015.
+A major Jack Bush retrospective exhibition is now scheduled to open at the National Gallery of Canada in Ottawa from 14 November 2014 to 22 February 2015.
 The exhibition will be co-curated by the Gallery’s director, Marc Mayer, and Dr.
 Sarah Stanners, author of the forthcoming Jack Bush Catalogue Raisonné.